By Amy Rowland

 Rachel Ruskin never intended to return to her family’s tobacco farm in Shiloh, North Carolina.
-But when a love affair and her academic career studying Southern folklore in New York City both flame out, she has no choice.
-Back in her hometown in the wake of family loss, she is alone, haunted by memories of the long-ago accidental shooting death of a childhood friend, an unexplained dead wolf in her backyard, and Shiloh’s buried history of racism and violence.
+But when her academic career studying Southern folklore in New York City flames out, she has no choice.
+Back in her hometown in the wake of family loss, she is alone, haunted by memories, by ghosts, and by Shiloh’s buried history of racism and violence.

-When another tragic incident occurs, however, Rachel can no longer avoid confronting her own past wrongs; nor can she continue to hold herself apart from her community.
+When another child is accidentally shot and killed, however, Rachel can no longer avoid confronting her own past wrongs; nor can she continue to hold herself apart from her community.
 How can the people of Shiloh reconcile their love of hunting and their belief in tradition with the loss of more children?
 How can she find a way back to those she grew up loving?
-Drawn back into the rhythms of Shiloh and in search of a place to belong, Rachel must question everything she grew up believing and at the same time find a way to accept those around her.
+Drawn into the rhythms of Shiloh and in search of a place to be-long, Rachel must question everything she grew up believing and at the same time find a way to accept those around her.

-Immersive, fierce, and urgently topical, Inside the Wolf is also, ultimately, a page-turning and redemptive novel that interrogates the mythology of the American past.
+Haunting, fierce, and urgently topical, Inside the Wolf is a page-turning and redemptive novel about masculinity, guns, violence—and the American past.

 - "Devastating and moving.
 An unsparing glimpse into a community fractured by its troubled past; a story populated by those seeking salvation from the traumas that haunt them.
 This is a novel that stuck with me long after I’d finished reading."—Nathan Harris, author of The Sweetness of Water